abinit/abipy_book/abipy_book/base3/lesson_base3.md

 ## Computing the band structure

-A band structure can be computed by solving the Kohn-Sham equation for many different k points, along different lines of the Brillouin zone.
+A band structure can be computed by solving the Kohn-Sham equation for several k points, along the high-symmetry lines of the Brillouin zone.
 The potential that enters the Kohn-Sham equation must be derived from a previous self-consistent calculation, and will not vary during the scan of different k-point lines.